The Ultimate Kick Start Guide To Launching A Social Selling Program

 Social Selling can’t be done without the wider business.
 Your subject matter experts need to create the content but the sales guys need to put it into context in terms of what topics they need to answer.
 Marketing will also need to create content and can also monitor and manage the overall content pool within your employee advocacy tool.
 Don’t approach Social Selling without the wider context of being a Social Business.

-There are a good number of ways in which to measure the impact of Social Selling within your business.
+There are a good number of ways in which to measure the impact of Social Selling strategy within your business.

 You can track your social media-generated pipeline within your CRM system by manually tagging opportunities that started out there.